 6. Iceland’s South Coast – Reynisfjara: Black Sand Beauty

 Your last stop on this journey from Selfoss, as you approach Vik, is Reynisfjara, a black sand beach renowned for its haunting beauty and basalt columns.
 Marvel at the mighty Atlantic waves crashing against the shore, creating a cinematic setting straight from your dreams.
+This is one of my favorite stops along the south coast of Iceland and possibly one of my favorites in all Iceland.

 Adjacent to Reynisfjara, Reynisdrangar are towering basalt sea stacks rising dramatically from the ocean.
 Legend has it that these rocks were once trolls turned to stone.
 Take a moment to absorb the mystique of this coastal wonder.